Nmyhi/burnandbeyond/README.md

 * [Gimp](https://www.gimp.org/ "free photo editor") was used to reduce file size of an image.
 * [Shotcut](https://shotcut.org/download/ "free, open source video editor software") was used for formatting the index page's hero video.
 * [ChatGpt](https://openai.com/blog/chatgpt "free text generator AI") was used for generating content for the about us page.
+* [Dall-E-2](https://openai.com/dall-e-2 "Dall-E-2 open AI") was used for generating the material section's fixed background picture.

 ## Testing